THE SCARIEST JOBS CHART EVER

-All told, markets are pleased with the report, but it’s still a reminder that the U.S. labour market is far from healed.
+The labour force participation rate was unchanged at 63.2%, and the the unemployment rate to 7.2% from 7.3% in August.

-Bill McBride of Calculated Risk runs a chart every month that puts the jobs recovery into better perspective.
+Despite the marginal improvements in the numbers, the U.S. labour market remains anemic.

-“This graph shows the job losses from the start of the employment recession, in percentage terms, compared to previous post WWII recessions,” writes McBride.
-“The dotted line is ex-Census hiring.
-This shows the depth of the recent employment recession — worse than any other post-war recession — and the relatively slow recovery due to the lingering effects of the housing bust and financial crisis.”
+“This shows the depth of the recent employment recession — worse than any other post-war recession — and the relatively slow recovery due to the lingering effects of the housing bust and financial crisis,” writes Bill McBride of Calculated Risk.

 Business Insider Emails & Alerts